Here’s What Remote Workers Should Know About RDP Security

 RDP is a fairly complicated protocol that results in the ability to share data between machines.
 Let’s look at it as if you were a remote worker wanting to access the company database in a remote desktop session.
 Essentially, we can break RDP functionality down like this:

-1. You, the remote person, make a request from your workstation to the physical Windows server at the company.
+1. You, the remote person, make a request from your workstation to the company's physical Windows server.

-2. The server looks at the machine where you’re making a request to check out the settings and exchange settings data.
+2. The server looks at the machine where you’re requesting to check out the settings and exchange settings data.

 3. The server accepts your request and connects you.

-4. Your machine checks the security on the company server to make sure it’s safe.
+4. Your machine checks the company server's security to ensure it’s safe.

 5. Your machine sends your security info so the server knows you’re safe.